acrlabs/www/root/posts/2023-12-04-kubecon-recap-part-3.md

 There's a bunch of other "why" questions we can ask.
 Here's a few, I'm sure you can come up with more: Why didn't I ever test my demo with my laptop disconnected from the Internet?
-Why did my demo start require two steps instead of one--i.e., why didn't I automate more?
+Why did my demo start require two steps instead of one---i.e., why didn't I automate more?
 Why didn't I _know_ during the presentation that the demo wasn't running?
 I'm not going to bore you with answers to these questions, but suffice to say that you can keep asking "why?" for quite a long time before running out interesting things to say.